fmadore/IWAC-overview/Refactoring roadmap.md

    - ✅ IndexDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
    - ✅ LanguageDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
    - ✅ CountryDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
-   - ✅ TimelineDistribution - Updated to use useTooltip and useD3Resize
+   - ✅ TimelineDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
-   - ✅ TypeDistribution - Updated to use useTooltip and useD3Resize
+   - ✅ TypeDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
-   - ✅ WordDistribution - Updated to use useTooltip and useD3Resize
+   - ✅ WordDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
 4. Document the component API for consistency

 ## 2. Consolidate D3.js Integration